Skip to content

 • Algae growth despite proper chlorine dosing

-• Cloudy water after a few sunny days
+• Cloudy water after several sunny days

 🧪 How to Test Stabilizer Levels

-• Test strips labeled for stabilizer
+• Test strips labeled for CYA

 • A professional water test at your local pool store